 Now for the railcar.
 Here is the car the first time I saw it.

-I would end up traveling back out to visit the railcar 3 times making sure I had all the correct measurements for the footers.
+I ended up traveling back out to visit the railcar three times making sure I had all the correct measurements for the footers.

 Here are the new deck boards for the bridge.
 These boards consumed a large amount of time as each board was notched to fit a specific location on the bridge.

-After 3 hours of set up the crane was finally in place and the railcar arrived and was ready to go.
-Here they are making the first lift off the delivery truck.
+After three hours of set up the crane was finally in place and the railcar arrived and was ready to go.
+In the photo below they are making the first lift off the delivery truck.

 They placed the car on the ground upside down.
 Then they lifted it on one side and flipped it over.
 Here is the final moment as they put it into place.